Refunds and Appeals

 Can I appeal the decision made regarding my financial appeal?

 You have the option of appealing a financial appeal decision to the Financial Appeals Review Committee.
 If you do want to explore this option, please write a letter explaining your situation and why you feel your situation should be re-considered— include any supporting documentation that you may not have included with your initial appeal, if applicable.
 Please submit the documentation to Student Central and it will be forwarded to the Committee who will make the final decision.
-An appeal must be filed within 30 days from the date you received the letter from Student Central.
+An appeal must be filed within 30 days from the date you received the outcome from Student Central.

 How will the outcome of my financial appeal affect my tax information?